-We make no apologies for saying that The Watford UTC will expect high standards from its students and we are sure this will help us raise standards.
-We will respect the students and they will respect our vision, a vision that has been developed with leading employers and University of Hertfordshire.
+We make no apologies for saying that The Watford UTC expects high standards from its students and we are sure this will help us raise standards.
+We respect the students and they respect our vision, a vision that has been developed with leading employers and University of Hertfordshire.
 This will take a real effort from every student and every member of staff.

 We will concentrate on each child’s personal development, whatever their particular needs and circumstances, and help them develop into responsible mature young adults.

 - What is the application process for year 10 students wanting to join?

 - What is the application process for year 12 students wanting to join?